 I loved the canal ride; they are very historically informative — a fun activity on the card.
 We also took advantage of the free croquette and free gin and tonic on the card.

 Therefore, it was a packed three days.
-The card is well worth its value.
+The Amsterdam card is well worth its value.

 This place is an ethnographic museum one of the largest museums in Amsterdam founded in 1864.
 The museum accommodates eight permanent exhibitions and an ongoing series of temporary exhibitions, including modern and traditional visual arts and photographic works.

-Natura Artis Magistra known as Artis is the zoo in the center of Amsterdam.
-It is the oldest zoo in the Netherlands and one of the oldest zoos of mainland Europe.
-Artis Royal Zoo is not just a zoo; it also contains an aquarium and a planetarium.
+Natura Artis Magistra, known as Artis, is the zoo in the center of Amsterdam.
+It is the oldest zoo in the Netherlands and one of the oldest in mainland Europe.
+Artis is not just a zoo; it also contains an aquarium and a planetarium.

-A unique museum in Amsterdam based on the idea of distributing information about microbes, which are often associated with illness and disease despite their essential function in the daily functioning of human life.
+Micropia is a unique museum about microbes.
+The museum focuses on distributing information on microbes, which are often associated with illness and disease despite their essential function in the daily functioning of human life.

 Every bag has its own story.
 It tells us something about the fashion, art, skills, and customs of a particular period.
 Uncover the rich history of this everyday item at the Museum of Bags and Purses.
 In a magnificent 17th-century canal house, part of the UNESCO World Heritage Canal Ring Area of Amsterdam, you will unlock the history of the bag from the Middle Ages to the present day.
 A place you will find so many unusual and exciting bags under one roof.